 Deferred income taxes are recognized on temporary differences between the carrying amount of assets and liabilities in the financial statements and the corresponding tax bases used in the computation of taxable income.
 The Company has recognized regulatory assets and liabilities that correspond to deferred income taxes that flow through the rate-setting process.
 In the absence of rate-regulated accounting, the Company's income tax expense would have been recognized using the liability method and there would be no regulatory accounts established for taxes to be recovered through future rates.
-As a result, the

-2020 income tax expense would have been higher by approximately \$187 million (2019 - higher by \$221 million), of which \$146 million is included in Deferred Income Tax Regulatory Asset and Liability with the remaining \$41 million included in Deferred Tax Asset Sharing.
+As a result, the 2021 income tax expense would have been higher by approximately \$127 million (2020 - \$187 million).
+The \$127 million (2020 - \$187 million) impact is offset against deferred income tax regulatory asset and liability, deferred tax asset sharing, and post-retirement and post-employment benefits - non-service cost.